neoforged/.github/primers/1.21.5/index.md

     - `DepthTestFunction` - An enum representing the supported depth tests to apply when rendering a sample to the framebuffer.
     - `GlConst#toGl` - Maps some reference object to its associated OpenGL code.
     - `GlDebug` -> `com.mojang.blaze3d.opengl.GlDebug`
+        - `enableDebugCallback` now takes in a set of the enabled extensions.
     - `GlStateManager`
         - `_blendFunc`, `_blendEquation` is removed
         - `_glUniform2(int, IntBuffer)`, `_glUniform4(int, IntBuffer)` is removed